29 Apr 2014 to 15 May 2014

 Ireland, England and Scotland

 Between your time in Dublin, Edinburgh, and London, you’ll experience some of the most historic sites in the world on the 2012 Ireland, Scotland, and England Study Abroad Program!
 Edinburgh Castle, Mary King’s Close, The Tower of London, and Dublin Castle are only a few of the famous (and sometimes infamous) locations you’ll visit while studying the History and Literature of the area.
-And new this year, you have the opportunity to earn PE credit through a climbing component!
+And new this year, you have the opportunity to earn music credit through additional experiences!

-Registration for this program is NOW OPEN.
+Registration for this program is opening soon.
 If you want to join WSU for this amazing opportunity, sign up as soon as possible – spots will go fast!

 Destination: Ireland, Scotland & England